pablostefan/regex_pattern_text_field/README.md

                      // Add more pattern styles as needed ],
                   onNonMatch: (String text) {
-                     // Callback for non-matches
+                     // Callback for non-matches (when no regex pattern is matched in the text).
                      // print("Non-match: $text");
                   },
-                  onMatch: (RegexPatternMatchedText model) {
+                  onMatch: (RegexPatternMatched model) {
-                     // Callback for matches
-                     if (model.type == "myRegexPattern") print("Is my regex pattern");
+                     // Callback for matches (when a regex pattern is matched in the text). if (model.type == "myRegexPattern") print("Is my regex pattern");
                      print("Match text: ${model.text}");
                      print("type: ${model.type}");